-23. (VMware only) Ensure that you provide the values vCenter host, vCenter Username, vCenter Password, and vCenter Datacenter when you add a new VMware cluster to a zone that was created with a previous version of CloudPlatform.

-The Add Cluster dialog in the CloudPlatform user interface incorrectly shows these options as optional, and will allow you to proceed with adding the cluster even though these important fields are blank.
+- Troubleshooting tip: If passwords which you know to be valid appear not to work after upgrade, or other UI issues are seen, try clearing your browser cache and reloading the UI page. - (VMware only) After upgrade, whenever you add a new VMware cluster to a zone that was created with a previous version of CloudPlatform, the fields vCenter host, vCenter Username, vCenter Password, and vCenter Datacenter are required.
+The Add Cluster dialog in the CloudPlatform user interface incorrectly shows them as optional, and will allow you to proceed with adding the cluster even though these important fields are blank.
 If you do not provide the values, you will see an error message like "Your host and/or path is wrong.
 Make sure it's of the format http://hostname/path".